vinkla/wordplate/README.md

 ## Upgrade Guide

-WordPlate has archived the `wordplate/framework` package and moved everything into the boilerplate repository instead.
-We keep this list for any old application out there which needs to be upgraded.

 <details>
 <summary><strong>Upgrading from 11 to 12</strong></summary>

-1. Update the `composer.json` file:
+1. The `wordplate/framework` package has been archived.
+Update the `composer.json` file:

     ```diff
     "require": {